Hawaiian Language

 History of the Hawaiian Language

-Before the arrival of Captain Cook, Hawaiian was strictly an oral language.
+Before Captain Cook's arrival in Hawaii in 1778, Hawaiian was strictly an oral language.
 Cook and his men recorded the Hawaiian language for the first time in 1778.
-They immediately realized that the language was similar to those that they encountered with the Maori and Tahitians.
+They noticed that the language was similar to Tahitian and Maori.

-When the missionaries arrived in Hawaii, they needed to convert the oral Hawaiian language to a written language.
-They taught the Hawaiian people to read this written Hawaiian so that they could convey the message of the Bible.
+When the first missionaries arrived in Hawaii in 1820, they converted the oral Hawaiian language to a written language so that they were able to convey the messages of the Bible to the Hawaiian people.

 The Hawaiian Language Banned

-Hawaiian was the primary language in Hawaii for many years.
 After the annexation of Hawaii as a territory of the United States in 1898, the language was officially banned from schools and the government.
-Use of the Hawaiian language was even banned at the Kamehameha Schools – a private school system reserved only for children of Hawaiian descent.
+Use of the Hawaiian language was even banned at Kamehameha Schools – a private school system reserved only for children of Hawaiian descent.

 It is important to note that this ban of the Hawaiian language was not made against the language in general.
 People were still allowed to speak Hawaiian on a daily basis.
 In fact, there were fourteen separate newspapers that were printed in Hawaiian.
 Notables are the Ka Lama Hawaii and Ke Kumu Hawaii, which began as early as 1834 and the Ka Nupepa Kuoka, which had a 66-year-run from 1861 to 1927.